AsiaWi/fun_and_games/README.md

 ![action_message](docs/readme_img/action_message.png)

 - This feature informs a user if action taken has been successful
-- The aim of this feature is to keep the user informed if action they have taken has been successfuly performed, for example when leaving a comment, if successfuly submitted- a message will be displayed to inform.
+- The aim of this feature is to keep the user informed if action they have taken has been successfuly performed, for example when leaving a comment, if successfully submitted- a message will be displayed to inform.
 - Message will display when:
   - leaving comments
-  - successfuly deleted post
+  - successfully deleted post
   - post edited
   - user signed in-out
   - post added